total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 In this case, TypeScript will provide an error because it knows that `search` is not part of the `FetchOptions` interface.

-Excess property checking turns out to be more useful than may initially seem.
-If excess property checking was performed all the time, as is the case with flow, it could be a hassle since you'd have to remove the `search` manually before passing it to fetch.
+Open objects turn out to be more useful than they may initially seem.
+If excess property checking was performed all the time, as is the case with Flow, it could be a hassle since you'd have to remove the `search` manually before passing it to fetch.

-Generally, it's good practice to inline your variables most of the time.
-Even if TypeScript doesn't always behave as expected, adapting to inlining variables gives better error warnings when transferring objects around.

 ### Solution 3: Detecting Excess Properties in a Function

 There are two solutions that we'll look at for this exercise.

-#### Option 1: Annotate the Mapping Function
+#### Option 1: Give the Mapping Function A Return Type

 The first way to solve this issue is to annotate the map function.